 Roll out your pastry to the thickness of a £1 as you would with regular mince pies.
 Then cut out 12 whole snowflake shapes, followed by 12 patterned snowflakes.
 (I think I would like to try making them without the holes in the future).
 You will need to scrape together the dough and roll it out a couple of times, but handle it gently and you should be fine.

-To make each pie, you need to place a whole snowflake shape back the pie mould, lining up the edges, then gently pressing down in the middle to stretch the pastry to fill the mould.
+To make each pie, you need to place a whole snowflake shape back into the pie mould, lining up the edges, then gently pressing down in the middle to stretch the pastry to fill the mould.
 Obviously, be gentle and take your time, so as not to rip the pastry.

 Lightly brush the edges of the snowflake shape with the extra beaten egg then add a heaped teaspoon of cool filling in to the centre of the pastry.
 Line up a patterned snowflake and press down gently.